floatdrop/tensorflow-ladder/README.md

 Implementation of the Ladder network algorithm.
 I wrote this as an exercise when learning TensorFlow, and I never got really good results with it.
 I leave it here as an inspiration to others, but be warned that this may not be a good reference for neither Ladder network nor idiomatic TensorFlow code.
+For a working TensorFlow Ladder, I urge you to take a look at [Rinu's implementation](https://github.com/rinuboney/ladder).

 The code is based on the following: